tommzn/hob-timetracker/README.md

 ### File Publisher
 Simply writes a report to a given local file.

+### eMail Publisher
+Uses AWS SES to send an email with generated report attached.

 ## Calendar
 A calendar uses an external service to fetch public holidays.